Meet the Team

 Meghan Slekis, LCSW, SSW

-I utilize my experience in the agency and school settings, and my training in Mindfulness practice, Cognitive Behavior Therapy (CBT), executive functioning support, anxiety and stress management, and growth mindset, to help children, teens, young adults and mothers set attainable goals, manage stress and anxiety, and work toward becoming their best selves.
+I utilize my experience in the agency and school settings, and my training and experience in Mindfulness practice, Cognitive Behavior Therapy (CBT), executive functioning support, anxiety and stress management, and self-compassion, to help individuals across the lifespan manage stress, anxiety, overwhelm, and hopelessness, and work toward becoming their best selves.

 In my free time, I enjoy spending time with my husband and three young children, drawing, swimming, and traveling.